seed-rs/seed/README.md

 ### Events

-Event syntax may change in the future.
-Currently, events are a `Vec` of `dom_types::Listener` objects, created using the following four functions exposed in the prelude: `simple_ev`, `input_ev`, `keyboard_ev`, and `raw_ev`.
+Events are created by passing a a [Listener](https://docs.rs/seed/0.1.3/seed/dom_types/struct.Listener.html), , or vec of Listeners, created using the following four functions exposed in the prelude: `simple_ev`, `input_ev`, `keyboard_ev`, and `raw_ev`.
 The first is demonstrated in the example in the quickstart section, and all are demonstrated in the todomvc example.